chenglisa/chenglisa.github.io/essays/smartquestions.md

 ---
 ##  "Smart" Question

 This [question](https://stackoverflow.com/questions/1642028/what-is-the-operator-in-c) posted on Stack Overflow is an example that hits Eric Raymond’s guidelines.
 The question’s title is “What is the – > operator in C++,” which is very specific and concise.
-In the post, the user writes after reading the resource, “Hidden Features and Dark Corners of C++/STL,” it was surprising this piece of code compiled and
+In the post, the user writes after reading the resource, “Hidden Features and Dark Corners of C++/STL,” it was surprising this piece of code compiled and wanted further clarification on the - > operator.
+This shows that the user has done research prior to posting this question.
+The user also posted a screenshot of the piece of code that was in question.
+Unlike the previou example, the response this user received was more effective and helpful.

+## The Takeaway